marasteiger/MethyLYZR/README.md

 MethyLYZR is a Naïve Bayesian framework for rapid brain tumor classification from sparse epigenomic data.
 This repository provides code to apply the model and instructions on how to set it up with a pre-trained Naïve Bayes model for classification of brain tumor samples from sparse methylation data into 91 CNS tumor classes defined by Capper et al. (2018) and 3 metastases classes (i.e., from breast cancer, lung cancer, and melanoma).

+Please refer to the following publication for detailed information: Rapid brain tumor classification from sparse epigenomic data.